OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 Multiple LDAP servers: Order vs. Regex Match
 ============================================

-Before we explained how user could be searched within the multiple LDAP serves that are given in ``:order`` section in the config file.
+Before we explained how a user can be searched within the multiple LDAP serves that are given in the ``:order`` section in the config file.

 There is an another, mutually exclusive, option for searching users in multiple LDAP servers.
-This option is trying to match the login with the regular expression which corresponds to the LDAP server.
+This option tries to match the login with the regular expression which corresponds to the LDAP server.

 Example
 -------
-Let's say that there are two sub-organization `A` and `B` within your company `Example`, each using it's own LDAP server:
+Let's say that there are two sub-organizations, `A` and `B`, within your company `Example`, each using its own LDAP server:

 * Organization A, using LDAP server: ``ldap-a.example.com`` and logins look like ``joe@a.example.com``
 * Organization B, using LDAP server: ``ldap-b.example.com`` and logins look like ``carl@b.example.com``

-And you want users which login ends with ``a.example.com`` to be searched in ``ldap-a.example.com`` and the same for users from sub-org ``B``.
-What you need to do, is to replace the ``:order`` section in the ldap confing whith following setup:
+And you want users whose login ends with ``a.example.com`` to be searched in ``ldap-a.example.com`` and the same for users from sub-org ``B``.
+What you need to do is to replace the ``:order`` section in the ldap confing with the following setup:

 .. code-block:: yaml